and raised in Mississippi, I fell in love with camping, hunting, and

 across America and into Chilean Patagonia.

-since I could decipher a page, I have taken to heart William Faulkner's
+since I could make sense out of a page of text, I have taken to heart William Faulkner's

 advice to "Read, read, read.
 Read everything - trash, classics, good and bad,

 and see how they do it".
 And although

 I read everything from Edgar Rice Burroughs and Isaac Asimov

 to Lee Child and Ian Fleming, from natural history to military history,

 from biography to cosmology, from Tolstoy to Melville to Twain, my very